saurabhgarg1996/Surveillance_bot/Readme.txt

-Hello and Welcome to our ITSP project i.e Surveillance bot.
+Hello and Welcome to our ITSP project : Surveillance bot.

 First you need to setup the server :
 (i) Make sure you have python installed in your laptop (preferred version 2.7.x)